 The first blockchain was thought up in 2008 by the anonymous developer known as Satoshi Nakamoto.
 This technology gave Bitcoin its engine, which became the first digital currency to solve the problems associated with requiring a central server, or trusted authority, to regulate the transactions.

 Since then it has been recognized that the distributed ledger technology can have many uses beyond digital currencies and can be used for tracking and recording the trade of anything valuable.
 The Bitcoin design has been inspirational, acting as a large-scale proof of concept.

 Second Generation Blockchain

-The most important contribution of this system, as the second generation of blockchain technology, is that it has brought the system up from being primarily used as relatively simple distributed database used as the platform for Bitcoin, to a much more evolved and useful distributed computing platform designed for running decentralized applications and smart contracts.
+The most important contribution of this system, as the second generation of blockchain technology, is that it has brought the system up from being primarily used as a relatively simple distributed database used as the platform for Bitcoin to a much more evolved and used distributed computing platform designed for running decentralized applications and smart contracts.

 Right now, Ethereum is the most popular and viable platform for building applications on.
 Many types of applications have been built on this foundation already, from popular social networks to financial applications.

 Ethereum has been a major step forward, and with its success has given us a look into the future of what is possible to achieve with blockchain.
 It seems that this technology will soon become a massive, globally distributed cloud computing platform for which we will be able to run applications of any type, and at the same scale and speed as today’s major websites.
 All with the security assurances of today’s blockchains.

 However, right now these new platforms are more like extremely inefficient computers that don’t do much except prove concepts.
 Getting to the next link in the evolutionary chain will involve some serious mathematical problem solving not for the faint of heart.
 The ability to handle high volume transactional workloads remains at the heart of the problem and what this 3rd generation of blockchains are currently trying to solve.